 - Consider vulnerable people / groups in the community who may need additional support.

-- Provide contact details for the Community Response Group (CRG), key community resources, the Emergency Services, and County and District Councils.
+- Provide contact details for the Community Response Group (CRG), key community resources, the Emergency Services, Local Councils, and the W&F Unitary Authority.

 - Risk assess the proposed community response.

 This Plan will be activated by the Ulverston Resilience Group (URG).
 The group will meet in person or communicate remotely to assess the situation, ring Emergency Services and consult with W&F Unitary Authority if necessary.
 URG will then put all or part of the Plan into effect as appropriate.

 - Warnings are received prior to an anticipated emergency.